Quadmester Learning Model

 To learn more about eLearning in 2021-22, watch a recording of our information session for families that was held on September 7, 2021.

 While we encourage all students to plan to attend school in person, this communication is to inform parents/guardians and students aged 18 years or older to opt into eLearning if your child or you will not attend in person in September 2021.

 If you choose to not attend school in-person or make this decision for your child, HWDSB’s secondary remote learning option will be eLearning.
 In-person classes will not be available remotely as they are this year.

-Parents/guardian and students 18 years and older are asked to declare in the Parent Portal if they will be choosing to learn remotely through eLearning in September.
-This form is open from 9 a.m.
-Monday, May 17 to 11:59 p.m. on Tuesday, June 1.
+Last spring, parents/guardians and students 18 years and older were asked to declare in the Parent Portal if they will be choosing to learn remotely through eLearning in September.
+This form is closed on June 1.

-By default, students will be considered in-person learners unless this choice is selected.
+By default, students are considered in-person learners unless this choice was selected.
 Original option sheet selections will remain – there is no need to choose courses again.
 The selection for the eLearning option will be for the first two quarters of the year.
 There will not be opportunities to transition back to in-person until February 2022.

 Parent Portal Support

 Please use the Parent Portal to register your choice.
 If you are unable to access the Parent Portal please:

 - Call your school or email using the Elementary School Emails or Secondary School Emails listing if you are unable to access the Parent Portal.